pmachata/dwgrep/doc/tutorial.rst

 This word is used for accessing values of attributes.
 It always takes a DIE, but what it yields varies by the attribute type.
-It could be another DIE, a string or a number, a sequence of other values, or whatever contrived value type is deemed best for representing a given piece of Dwarf.
+It could be another DIE, a string or a number, a sequence of other values, or whatever value type is deemed best for representing a given piece of Dwarf.

 We could for example obtain names of the formal parameters selected above::